 I say, screw the pressure!
 Your mission is to try and get as liquid as possible, because that's what any smart founder who has brought his/her company this far is doing.
 Trust me, I've spoken to many, and all of them want to desperately cash out a large part of their holdings.

-You’re already accepting 20-50% below market pay in hopes of making it big with your equity.
-Don’t get bullied into not turning some of that stock into cash.
+You're already accepting 20-50% below market pay in hopes of making it big with your equity.
+Turn profits into cash.
 Strongly consider applying to companies that have massive cash on their balance sheets.
 You can always say you at least tried the startup world with no regret.

 Raise as much cash now and seriously rethink your desire to ever go public.
 Once you go public, your happiness will drop drastically.
 You'll now have regulators watching your every move.
 You'll have thousands of new masters, even though some might own a tiny amount of stock.